TomConlin/Semantic_Exchange_Format/README.md

 (
  Does order matter?
- Should catagories be lexicaly ordered?
+ Should categories be lexically ordered?
  Can there be repeats?
  What about empty sections?
 )